 When Metro employees are working on the track, special care must be taken to ensure the safety of the workers.
 This accident may have been avoided had there was better communication between the operator of the truck and headquarters.

-If you or a loved suffers severe injuries or death stemming from a work-related accident, please contact a Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one suffers severe injuries or death stemming from a work-related accident, please contact a Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P.